 Norway briefly controlled Lisbon in 1108 during their crusade to the holy lands.
 The Almoravids, another Berber Muslim dynasty, commonly known as the Moors (Moors) regained control from 1111 until 1147.

 In 1147, Knights of the crusade led by Afonso I reconquered Lisbon and brought it back under Christian control.
 The population at that time is 154,000.
 Mosques were either destroyed or converted into churches.
 The Arabic that had been spoken here for 400 years disappeared quickly.

 During the age of discovery, Lisbon launched several expeditions of naval exploration.
-Among its explorers is notably Vasco da Gama (1460-1469), 1st Tale of Vidigueira, first European to go to India by sea in 1498, by passing by the southern tip Africa.
+Among its explorers is notably Vasco da Gama (1460-1469), 1st Tale of Vidigueira, the first European to go to India by sea in 1498, bypassing the southern tip of Africa.
 The exchange agreement with India, as well as the numerous trading posts established in Asia (Indian Ocean) and Brazil, made Portugal very rich, very quickly.

 But, little by little, the French, British, and Dutch chipped away at Portugal’s trade dominance.
 During a succession crisis, Portugal lost its independence and fell under Habsburg-Spanish rule in 1580 for 60 years.
 The ensuing war for restoration lasted between 1640 and 1668.

 Napoleon Bonaparte, in turn, invaded Portugal at the beginning of the 19th century, forcing Queen Maria I and Prince Regent John VI (Joao VI) to flee to Brazil for a few years.